Batteries power our daily lives, but eventually reach their end of life and must be disposed of properly. It is illegal to put batteries in the trash.

 Proper disposal of batteries helps prevent potentially hazardous materials in batteries (such as lithium, cadmium, and nickel) from harming the environment.
 It also protects waste workers and equipment from possible fires as batteries can get crushed inside recycling and/or trash compactors.

 On September 7, 2016, our recycling facility at the Shoreway Environmental Center had a 4-alarm fire that was likely caused by a lithium-ion battery.
-Thankfully, all staff were evacuated safely, but it cost over $8.5 million in damages to our recycling-sorting equipment.
+Thankfully, all staff were evacuated safely, but it shut down our facility for four months and cost over $8.5 million in damages to our recycling sorting equipment.
 Find out how you can dispose of batteries safely and easily in the RethinkWaste service area below.
 For more information about why safe battery disposal is important, read this N&R publication below about battery safety and safe disposal.

 Residents in single-family homes in the RethinkWaste service area can place household batteries (i.e. rechargeable, alkaline, button) in a sealed clear zip-top bag and place ON TOP OF YOUR BLACK GARBAGE CART on your regular collection day.
 Please tape lithium-ion batteries before placing in the zip-top bag.
 No car or lead acid batteries.